SnapXL/SnapX/.github/CONTRIBUTING.md

 <br/>

+### Current development focus / where to contribute

+The current focus is working on the SnapX.Avalonia UI.
+It's currently what's missing the most.
+The core code is going to be rewritten in the future, but contributions are welcome everywhere.

 ## Releasing a new version of SnapX

 One of the major benefits of this approach is that it will **automatically release a new version** on every successful push to either `develop` based on the commit messages.
 This ensures SnapX is released according to the [semantic versioning](https://semver.org/) guidelines.
 For this to work, you have to follow a few simple rules: